AbdoShakush/material-brackets/README.md

 # material-brackets
-A Brackets port of [Mattia Astorino's](https://github.com/equinusocio) Material theme for Sublime Text.
+A Brackets port of Mattia Astorino's Material theme for Sublime Text.

-# Dependencies
+# Dependencies (Required Extensions)

-As Brackets doesn't allow UI theming by default, I have used Ryan McKay's brackets-uitheming extension.
-Download it from the Brackets Extension Manager.
-Otherwise you get the default UI colors.
+- Brackets UI Theming Enabler
+This is needed for UI styling changes to take effect, otherwise only the code window is changed.

+- Brackets Icons
+For the icons before the file names in the project panel.

 # How to install